magentabusiness/magentabusiness.github.io/docs/trendz/getting-started.md

 {% include images-gallery.html imageCollection="first-view" %}

 ## Step 3.
-Add line chart to ThingsBoard Dashboard
+Add line chart to IoT Hub Dashboard

-Now we can add this line chart to a ThingsBoard dashboard.
+Now we can add this line chart to a IoT Hub dashboard.

-* Click the **Share to ThingsBoard** button and choose **Add on New Dashboard**
+* Click the **Share to IoT Hub** button and choose **Add on New Dashboard**
 * Set the dashboard name to `Energy consumption`; leave the rest of the settings as default.
 Click the **Add** button.
-* On the ThingsBoard platform, you will see a new dashboard named `Energy consumption` with a generated alias and Trendz line view
+* On the IoT Hub platform, you will see a new dashboard named `Energy consumption` with a generated alias and Trendz line view
   (you can check charts for each building by clicking on each building in the table).

-A new dashboard in ThingsBoard is created, and your chart is there with the ability to filter by building.
+A new dashboard in IoT Hub is created, and your chart is there with the ability to filter by building.

 You can find more about sharing views [here](/docs/trendz/embed-visuals)